MarinaShmovganets/lighthouse/readme.md

 ## Related Projects
 Other awesome open source projects that use Lighthouse.

+* **[Gimbal](https://labs.moduscreate.com/gimbal-web-performance-audit-budgeting)** - An [open source (MIT licensed)](https://github.com/ModusCreateOrg/gimbal) tool to meaure and analyze aspects of a web application and check them against thresholds.
+Users can produce Lighthouse reports along with checking built file sizes and unused source.
+Gimbal can also report these reports to a GitHub pull request.
 * **[webpack-lighthouse-plugin](https://github.com/addyosmani/webpack-lighthouse-plugin)** - run Lighthouse from a Webpack build.
 * **[lighthouse-mocha-example](https://github.com/justinribeiro/lighthouse-mocha-example)** - gather performance metrics via Lighthouse and tests them in Mocha
 * **[pwmetrics](https://github.com/paulirish/pwmetrics/)** - gather performance metrics